ADHD assessments

 ADHD comprehensive assessment

-What are the benefits of a comprehensive assessment?
+What are the benefits of an ADHD comprehensive assessment?

 You want to better understand your child’s strengths and challenges.
 An assessment is NOT just about finding out “what is wrong”, it is also about acknowledging and suggesting ways to utilise the strengths that your child has